urswilke/pyramidi/README.md

 - `vignette("package_workflow")` shows in detail the structure of the `MidiFramer` class and the functions of the pyramidi package.
-- `vignette("functions_usage")` illustrates the low-level functions of the pyramidi package. that `MidiFramer` objects use under the hood.
+- `vignette("functions_usage")` illustrates the low-level functions of the pyramidi package, that `MidiFramer` objects use under the hood.

 ## pyramidi out in the wild